 Khasab, the capital city of the region, was founded by the Portuguese.
 A city they would eventually lose in 1628.
 Nowadays, Musandam is quite isolated.
 It struggles for being away from the country’s political center, and it struggles with the weather that makes life there complicated at the hottest time of the year.

 I entered Ras Musandam hitchhiking on a cargo truck, coming from the United Arab Emirates all the way to Khasab.
-After spending some time to visit Khasab, I got a ferry-boat to Muscat from where I started my road trip in Oman.
+After spending some time visiting Khasab, I got a ferry-boat to Muscat from where I started my Oman road trip.

 The best time to visit Oman is during the winter months (between November and March), as temperatures are much more pleasant.
 I visited during September and it was pleasant also, although for some people it might still be a bit too hot.